A Joint Privacy Notice

 you see the words, we, us, or our within this Joint Privacy

 Notice, you should understand that those words include Farm Bureau Mutual

-Insurance Company of Arkansas, Inc., Southern Farm Bureau Casualty Insurance Company,
+Insurance Company of Arkansas, Inc., and Southern Farm Bureau Casualty Insurance Company.

 Our Commitment to Safeguarding Your Privacy